-Education was highlighted as an important and necessary component of a visionary ocean plan by the U.S. Commission on Ocean Policy in An Ocean Blueprint for the 21st Century (2004).
-In the cover letter of An Ocean Blueprint, addressed to the President of the United States, the Majority Leader of the U.S. Senate, and the Speaker of the House of Representatives, it states that, "formal and informal ocean education should be strengthened to better engage the general public, cultivate a broad stewardship ethic, and prepare a new generation of leaders to meet future ocean policy challenges."
-While the objective of educating the people of this nation regarding the ocean is widely acknowledged and accepted, and it is mentioned under each of the six ORPP themes, the draft ORPP is less than clear on the intellectual capital required to understand, manage, steward, and sustain the oceans; and to benefit from them.
-It is clear, however, that substantial scientific, technological, workforce development, and educational expertise aimed at each theme will be needed once specific goals, objectives, and time lines are established.
+Education was highlighted as an important and necessary component of a visionary ocean plan by the U.S. Commission on Ocean Policy in An Ocean Blueprint for the 21st Century (USCOP, 2004).
+The cover letter of An Ocean Blueprint addressed to the President of the United States, the Majority Leader of the U.S. Senate, and the Speaker of the U.S. House of Representatives, states that "formal and informal ocean education should be strengthened to better engage the general public, cultivate a broad stewardship ethic, and prepare a new generation of leaders to meet future ocean policy challenges."
+While the objective of educating the people of this nation regarding the ocean is widely acknowledged and accepted and is mentioned under each of the six ORPP themes, the draft ORPP is less than clear on the intellectual capital required to understand, manage, steward, and sustain the oceans and to benefit from them.
+It is clear, however, that substantial scientific, technological, and workforce development, and educational expertise aimed at each theme, will be needed once specific goals, objectives, and time lines are established.

 As in the preceding two sections, the draft plan contains mention, but scant quantitative assessment, of the need for intellectual capital or the future workforce that will be required to carry out the research and related work envisioned in the plan.
 Short shrift also is given to the social science workforce needs that are integral to the plan.
-The needs run from Ph.D. researchers to electronics technicians to science managers to experts in formal and informal education/outreach, social science, and economics, and the overall adequacy or inadequacy of existing preparation for these needs is surely different from type to type.
+The needs run from Ph.D. researchers to electronics technicians to science managers to experts in formal and informal education and outreach, social science, and economics, and the overall adequacy or inadequacy of existing preparation for these needs is surely different from type to type.

 Much larger national and international issues regarding the enhancement and competitiveness of the science and technology enterprise, well beyond the ORPP, intersect here.
-Global competitiveness, reviewed in the 2006 NRC report, Rising Above the Gathering Storm, involves the technical sophistication of the U.S. workforce, and the ocean sector of that workforce is no exception.
-The ocean-related workforce draws upon, but is a small fraction of, the national workforce that will need substantial scientific and technological capabilities.
+Global competitiveness, reviewed in the report Rising Above the Gathering Storm (NRC, 2006b), involves the technical sophistication of the U.S. workforce, and the ocean sector of that workforce is no exception.
+The ocean-related work-force draws on, but is a small fraction of, the national workforce that will need substantial scientific and technological capabilities.

-While a discussion of the myriad existing reports regarding the need for intellectual capital in this nation may be informative, it cannot address the specific question regarding the adequacy of the intellectual capital infrastructure for reasons discussed in the previous sections.
-It is known, however, that the existence and expansion of the U.S. H1-B4 visa program is an indicator of this nation's present need for additional intellectual capital, capital which currently does not exist in this country.
+Although a discussion of the myriad existing reports regarding the need for intellectual capital in this nation may be informative, it cannot address the specific question regarding the adequacy of the intellectual capital infrastructure for reasons discussed in the previous sections.
+It is known, however, that the existence and expansion of the U.S. H1-B1 visa program is an indicator of this nation's present need for additional intellectual capital, capital that currently does not exist in this country.
 Therefore, additional statements and recommendations regarding intellectual capital await the development of the implementation strategy, including its goals, objectives, timetable, and budget.

-Statement of Task (7): Does the plan adequately consider the following resources: physical infrastructure, information infrastructure, and intellectual capital?

-Because a definitive statement regarding the adequacy of infrastructure and intellectual capital cannot be made without an examination of the implementation strategy, the ocean research priorities plan does not adequately consider physical infrastructure, information infrastructure, and intellectual capital.
-An implementation plan typically includes goals, objectives, needs assessments, and budget - elements that are essential for evaluating whether resources are adequate to address the research priorities.
+For Task 7, the committee was asked to assess whether the plan adequately considers the following resources: physical infrastructure, information infrastructure, and intellectual capital.
+Because a definitive statement regarding the adequacy of infrastructure and intellectual capital cannot be made without an examination of the implementation strategy, the ORPP does not adequately consider physical infrastructure, information infrastructure, and intellectual capital.
+An implementation plan typically includes goals, objectives, needs assessments, and budget-elements that are essential for evaluating whether resources are adequate to address the research priorities.